Muhindo-Galien/Gym-Git-Exercise-Solutions/ReadMe.md

 - Open `home.html`  in a text editor and make changes
 2. Save the changes to the home.html file:
 - `git add home.html`
-3. Stash save your current changes:
+3. Stash save my current changes:
 - `git stash save`
 4. Repeat the process for a new about page
 - `touch about.html`